 Check out this awesome post featuring 7 easy exercises for an optimal pregnancy and labor by NaturalMama.
 I did a lot of # 1, 2, and 4.
-Cow tilts are AMAZING.
+By the way, cow tilts are AMAZING.

 They really help loosen up your lower back and pelvis which is AWESOME especially when your lower back is constantly aching.

 My Chiropractor recommended these to me and I still do them even now when if feel like I needed so loosening up!